Log Management and Analytics

 • 4xx is a client error (a bad request coming from the client or a request that’s not authorized)

-5. Unique_ID: Also commonly known as a request ID, this helps you search and trace a particular request through to your web application server.
+4. Unique_ID: Commonly known as a request ID, this helps you search and trace a particular request through to your web application server.

 Log Format Notes

 These default directives can be thought of as a recipe of formatting assigned to a nickname and used with a CustomLog directive.
-The format string represents a number of specifiers preceded with a “%” and the specifier character.
+The format string represents several specifiers preceded with a “%” and the specifier character.

 A specifier represented as %{Referrer}i means a variable value of type “i,” which in this case means the “Referrer” request header content.
 The “i” specifies content from the request header.